Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Feelgood Visitor Registration

-A detailed look on how we reduced misunderstandings during appointment registration
+A detailed look on how we reduced misunderstandings during visitor registration at Feelgood’s clinics.

 Screenshot of the Feelgood Visitor Registration when entering your personal identity number with a numpad.